 Amanda Deitz (Ms. Amanda) is SDC’s accounts manager as well as a dance instructor.
 She grew up dancing at Toby’s School of Dance in Richardson and became a member of Dallas Black Dance Theatre II in high school.
 Ms. Amanda later earned her BFA in Contemporary Dance and Performance from the University of North Carolina School of the Arts.
 In college, she was the recipient of the Jerry Bywaters Cochran Scholarship from the Dance Council of North Texas and spent time in Paris studying choreography under Kazuko Hirabayashi.
 Ms. Amanda also had the privilege of attending the American Dance Festival and the Bates Dance Festival.
 After college, she spent four seasons dancing with Donna Sternberg and Dancers, a professional modern dance company based in Los Angeles.
 Ms. Amanda is also a licensed massage therapist specializing in sports therapy and injury prevention.

 Richard Falls (Mr. Richard) is a choreographer and guest teacher at SDC.
 He started dancing at Illinois State University, where he earned a BA in Music Education and a minor in Dance Education.
 During college, Mr. Richard studied with the Illinois State Dance Theatre and Visceral Dance Center, and was privileged to attend a summer intensive at the Martha Graham School.
 He also enjoyed performing opportunities with Joel Hall Dancers, NoMi LaMad Dance Company, and Inaside Chicago Dance.
 In addition to teaching ballet and modern, Mr. Richard is well-versed in social dance instruction (ballroom, Latin, and swing dancing) and drumline instruction.
-He is also a dance instructor at Footlights Dance Studio in Flower Mound, and is in his second season as a company member with Dallas Black Dance Theatre II.
+Mr. Richard is not guest teaching at SDC, he is a full-time music teacher and assistant band director in Palestine ISD.